 Social media shares

-Social shares show how often your content is being shared on social platforms, which can expand your reach and increase brand awareness.
+Shows how often your content is shared on social platforms.
+More shares increase reach and brand visibility.

 Inbound links generated